 When our eldest Dindin was younger, we have decided to bring her to international destinations as part of her learning.
 But we said we will do it when she is already older and able to understand our travels because after all, the goal is for education.
 We thought that we would first bring her to Hong Kong in order to visit Disneyland.
 At 3 years old, we started her on her travel fund savings.
 When we opened her coin banks the first time, we then opened a kiddie savings account in the bank for her so that we can deposit the bills that she has saved.
 She would go with her Papa to the bank to deposit her money.

-These are some of the basic things that we teach our children.
+These are some of the basic financial literacy concepts that we teach our children.
 I will make this into a series and will write more about our money practices at home.